Need support now?

 -

-Bereavement by suicide can be a profoundly challenging experience.
-This a group designed to support people through the unique experience of losing a loved one to suicide.
+Bereavement by suicide can be a profoundly isolating experience.
+This 8-week closed group is designed to support people through the unique experience of losing a loved one to suicide.
 This group is facilitated by trained professionals, with a focus on connecting to others who have survived a similar loss.
-Attendees to this group will explore together the range of emotional responses that come from this grief.
+This group meets in person in our offices in North Oakland.

 -